Loading...

 Use the following formula:

-Once COUNTS_PER_WHEEL_REV
+Once the COUNTS_PER_WHEEL_REV

-is calculated, use it to calculate the counts per mm that the wheel moves.
-To do this divide theCOUNTS_PER_WHEEL_REV
+is calculated, it can be used to calculate the counts per mm that the wheel moves.
+To do this divide the COUNTS_PER_WHEEL_REV

 by the WHEEL_CIRCUMFERENCE_MM